 Autograph your work with excellence.”

-Ms. Norma E. Martinez’ work in education extends to 28 years of service, beginning as a bilingual instructional assistant, teacher, resource teacher, master teacher, vice principal, principal, executive director, assistant superintendent, and now, proud Superintendent of the very successful Centralia Elementary School District.
+Ms. Norma E. Martinez has been serving as superintendent of the Centralia School District since 2015.
+Ms. Martinez has worked in education 32 years, beginning as a bilingual instructional assistant, teacher, resource teacher, master teacher, vice principal, principal, executive director, assistant superintendent, and now, proud superintendent of the very successful Centralia Elementary School District.

 Ms. Martinez leads by example encouraging all personnel to focus their energies on sustaining a safe, nurturing learning community that works positively to promote success for all students.
-Through her leadership, Centralia School District schools are recognized as award-winning schools, earning California Distinguished School awards, Title I Academic Achievement awards, California PBIS (Positive Behavior Intervention Support) awards, CBEE Star Schools, Scholar Schools and CA Civic Engagement awards, as well as a CSBA Golden Bell Award for our Neighborhood Resource Center which provides support to families in need.
+Through her leadership, Centralia School District schools are recognized as award-winning, earning a National Blue Ribbon award, California Distinguished School awards, Title I Academic Achievement awards, California PBIS (Positive Behavior Intervention Support) awards, CBEE Star Schools, Scholar Schools and CA Civic Engagement awards, as well as a CSBA Golden Bell Award for our Neighborhood Resource Center which provides support to families in need.

-Ms. Martinez grew up in Anaheim, graduating from Anaheim High School and earning a bachelor’s degree in sociology with a concentration in child development from Cal State Fullerton.
-She now holds a master’s degree in school administration from National University and a bilingual, multiple-subject teaching credential and a credential in school administration.
-Ms. Martinez is a lifelong learner and has attended various Association of California School Administrators (ACSA) Academies, including the Superintendents’ Academy.
-She is a current doctoral candidate at Cal State Fullerton.
+Ms. Martinez was born in Mexico and raised in Anaheim, CA. She graduated from Anaheim High School and earned a bachelor’s degree in sociology with a concentration in child development from Cal State Fullerton.
+She holds a master’s degree in school administration from National University and a bilingual, multiple-subject teaching credential and a credential in school administration.